jowent/ansible.plone_server/README.md

 >
 > If you use your own buildout, all Plone settings except `plone_client_count`, `plone_client_base_port`, and `plone_client_max_memory` are ignored.

+### plone_buildout_pins_git_repo

+    plone_buildout_pins_git_repo: /home/john/sourcebases/project.git

+The location of a repository containing a `knownGoodSet.cfg` file which will be used to extend the built in buildout with version pins for products used in your project.
+These pins could be chosen manually or recorded from your staging environment.

 ### plone_major_version

     plone_major_version: 4.3